Case Study 6 - Pesticides in conservation areas

 • Exposure assessment:

-• Chemical analysis of samples of soil, plants, flying insects and soil organisms from the selected nature conservation areas
+• Chemical analysis of samples of soil, plants and soil organisms from the selected nature conservation areas

-• Deployment of devices to measure wet and dry atmospheric deposition
+• Deployment of devices in nature areas to measure bulk (wet and dry) atmospheric deposition

 Species